You Can Exercise Back Pain Away

 spine will provide stability and support of the spinal column.

 is by breathing effectively.
-Deep breathing will utilize your
+Deep breathing will make use of your

-diaphragm muscles which will help support the spinal column and
+diaphragm muscles which, in turn, will help support the spinal column and

-lengthen the spine, which is great for your lower back and supporting
+lengthen the spine.
+This is great for your lower back and supporting

 exercise is a simple pelvic tilt that draws the abdominal muscles away